remotion-dev/remotion/packages/docs/docs/getting-started.md

 Choose the template that is most suitable for you.
 For your first project, we recommend the [Hello World](/templates/hello-world) template.

-After the project has been scaffolded, we recommend to open the project in your text editor and running to start the Remotion Preview:
+After the project has been scaffolded, we recommend to open the project in your text editor and starting the [Remotion Studio](/docs/timeline):

 ```bash
 npm start